 The Agile approach brought with it a host of benefits that were lacking in the conventional software development methodologies.
 In Agile methodology, testing is integrated with development, thereby contributing to the development of high-quality software.
 Apart from delivering high-value features within short delivery cycles, Agile also enhanced customer satisfaction and customer retention quotients.

 Although the Agile approach has become widely popular in the IT and corporate worlds, not many are aware that it is made of different types of processes.
 For instance, there’s Scrum, Kanban, Feature Driven Development (FDD), and Adaptive System Development (ASD), to name a few.
+Why companies are looking to hire full-stack developers

 In this post, however, we’ll focus on the difference between Agile and Scrum.
 While people often tend to use these terms synonymously, they have their fair share of differences.